sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## Metrics and Performance Evaluation

-Metrics and performance evaluation play a crucial role in assessing the effectiveness of LLVM Intermediate Representation (IR) optimizations and ensuring that the compiled programs meet the desired efficiency and speed criteria.
+Metrics and performance evaluation play a crucial role in assessing the effectiveness of LLVM IR optimizations and ensuring that the compiled programs meet the desired efficiency and speed criteria.
 Performance evaluation involves a systematic process using well-defined metrics to quantify the improvements in program execution facilitated by LLVM's optimization passes.
 These metrics help understand the impact of individual optimizations and guide further enhancements to the LLVM compilation process.

 ### Key Metrics for Performance Evaluation